contextcraft/contextcraft/Source_Code/Baselines/Gemini/Gemini_README.md

-# Method Name Generation with Google Generative AI
+# Method Name Generation with Gemini

 This project generates method names or outputs based on a list of prompts stored in a CSV file.
 It uses Google Generative AI's `gemini-1.0-pro` model to generate responses for each prompt.
 The results are saved back to a new CSV file with the generated output.